Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-service-client-constructor-minimal" %} provide a minimal constructor that takes only the parameters required to connect to the service.

+{% include requirement/MUSTNOT id="cpp-client-constructor-no-default-params" %} use default parameters in the simplest constructor.

+{% include requirement/MUST id="cpp-client-constructor-overloads" %} provide constructor overloads that allow specifying additional options via  an `options` parameter.
+The type of the parameter is typically a subclass of ```ClientOptions``` type, shown below.

+{% highlight cpp %}
+ExampleClient ExampleClient(
+  const std::string& url,
+  const ExampleClientOptions& options)
+{
+    ...

+    return ExampleClient(......, options);
+}
+{% endhighlight %}

+% include requirement/MAY id="cpp-service-client-constructor-connectionstring" %} provide a constructor that takes a connection if the service supports it.

 {% highlight cpp %}
 ExampleClient ExampleClient::CreateFromConnectionString(
   const std::string& connectionString,